-Though generation and output of Sitelinks are automated, there are few things which contribute and help Google in providing the favorable results fast.
+Though the generation and output of Sitelinks are automated, few things contribute and help Google provide favorable results fast.

-In this post, I will show you some proven steps and strategies that actually work for getting Google sitelinks.
-I have tested these strategies on my blog and they did great for me.
+This post will show you some proven tips and strategies that actually work to get Google sitelinks.
+I have tested these strategies on my blog, and they are working great for me.

-Sitelinks are meant for enhancing user experience.
 They are added automatically by Google.
-However, you can follow these specific steps to complement the Google’s workflow and get sitelinks for your sites faster.
+However, you can follow these specific steps to complement Google’s workflow and get sitelinks for your sites faster.

 1. Pick A SEO Optimized And Schema Added Theme

-While using A free theme from WordPress theme repo My blog didn’t show up any sitelinks on google and i analyzed my theme structure and found my theme didn’t have any site navigation element schema markup.
+Using a free theme from the WordPress theme repo, my blog didn’t show up any sitelinks on google, and I analyzed my theme structure and found my theme didn’t have any site navigation element schema markup.
+(Read more about SiteNavigationElement)

-BforBloggers shows 6 sitelinks on google without even entering the domain extension.
+Searching for BforBloggers shows 6 sitelinks on google without entering the domain extension.
 Even my individual posts are showing those beneath them in SERPs.

-I changed the theme completely.
+I changed the theme altogether.
 I switched to a custom theme that was already coded with the latest schema.org codes and was SEO optimized.
-The theme is easy to navigate and clean supporting Google to do its work easily.
+The theme is easy to navigate and clean, supporting Google to do its work easily.

-There are many themes but I recommend –
+There are many themes, but I recommend Genesis from Studiopress.

 Different themes handle h1 and other heading tags differently.
 You would use <h1> in one theme which might turn <h2> in the other.

 All of these factors will directly affect your SEO.
-A proper, clean coded theme with the required schema and SEO optimization is required at all cost.
+A proper, clean coded theme with the required schema and SEO optimization is necessary at all costs.

-Themes also affect your overall loading speed and starting from some day in July, Google will take speed as a ranking factor for smartphones as well.
+Themes also affect your overall loading speed and starting from someday in July, Google will take speed as a ranking factor for smartphones.
 Earlier, this applied to desktops only.

 But you should keep an eye on it.
 It could also degrade the UX of your website.